Description of Federal Aid Programs

 The Federal Pell Grant provides funds to eligible undergraduate students.
 All students applying for other forms of federal or state aid must apply for this grant.
-When it appears that the student is eligible, a Federal Pell Grant award will be included in the financial aid package.
-Funds are applied to the student account following verification of attendance in classes.
-An email is sent to the student by the Cashiers Office if an overpayment results in a disbursement to the student’s Smartcard.
+When it appears that the student is eligible, the Department of Education will include the Federal Pell Grant award in the financial aid package.
+OTC applies funds to the student account following verification of attendance in classes.
+The Cashiers Office sends an email to the student by the Cashiers Office if an overpayment results in a disbursement to the student’s Smartcard.
 This initially occurs by mid-semester.

-Federal Supplemental Educational Opportunity Grants (FSEOG) are awarded to undergraduate Pell Grant recipients with exceptional need.
-Grant amounts are based on program funding and priority is given to students whose aid file was received by May 1.
-Subsequent awards may be available later in the year as funding permits.
-Attendance and payment procedures are same as Federal Pell Grant.
+The Department of Education awards Federal Supplemental Educational Opportunity Grants (FSEOG) to undergraduate Pell Grant recipients with exceptional need.
+It bases the grant on program funding and gives priority to students whose aid file was received by May 1.
+They may make subsequent awards available later in the year as funding permits.
+Attendance and payment procedures are the same as Federal Pell Grant.

-Program for students who are interested in working on campus part-time to earn money for educational expenses.
+This program is for students with an interest in working on campus part-time to earn money for educational expenses.
 Students earn the current prevailing minimum wage.
-Payroll is done once each month by direct deposit on or around the 15th based on hours worked in previous month.
-Positions are limited and require the student to interview with supervisor for position.
-Positions are posted online as early as two weeks prior to start of term at http://students.otc.edu/financialaid/federal-work-study/job-openings/
+OTC disburses payroll once each month by direct deposit on or around the 15th based on hours worked in previous month.
+There are limits to the amount of positions available.
+They also require that the student interviews with supervisor for position.
+OTC posts positions are online as early as two weeks prior to start of term at https://students.otc.edu/financialaid/federal-work-study/job-openings/